SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/migrate-audit-logging.md

 ---
 id: migrate-audit-logging
-title: Migrating Audit Logs from Role V1 to V2
+title: Migrating Audit Logs Queries from Role V1 to V2
 description: Learn to migrate from V1 to V2 audit logging by changing the search queries.
 ---